 - Exchange application fee receipt or confirmation of your payment (further details during online application)

 - Outgoing study plan(s), approved and signed off by your faculty course adviser

 - Personal statement of motivation of 250-300 words

 Submit your Trimester Abroad application(s) by creating a profile on the application portal and search for the relevant host university/ies.
 When applying for two host universities (first preference and second preference), please ensure you submit two individual applications and rank them in order of preference.
-For Asian Universities (excluding the University of Hong Kong, Yonsei University and Seoul National University) only one application is necessary.
+Remember if you are applying for a Red or Yellow category university you must submit two applications.

 Please be aware that you can pause and continue your Trimester Abroad application(s) at any time, as long as you ensure that your application(s) is/are submitted by the relevant deadline.
 If you have any concerns or questions, please contact Deakin Abroad.

 If you wish to undertake a Trimester Abroad in Trimester 2, 2018, please make sure you meet the following deadlines:

 - Faculty Appointment Deadline: Friday, 1 June 2018

 Meet with your faculty by the Faculty Appointment Deadline to discuss your degree requirements and subject choices – your faculty course adviser will eventually need to sign off on your outgoing study plan

 - Trimester Abroad Application Deadline: Friday, 13 July 2018